gregorvilkner/Marconi.Messaging.Stack/README.md

 2. chitChatKey - a service bus connection string that only allows to post and receive messages.
 We create a ChitChatAccessKey for this.
 This secret is returned when a Marconi Number is successfully validated.
 Messaging participants include a localized resource (server), where a queue is created and requests are answered, as well as a client, which posts requests.

 After publishing these changes, we need to add the key vault access parameter to the web app config.

+## Creating a Marconi.Edge Client

+The edge side of a Marconi Session utilizes a GraphQL resolver that receives messages from the Marconi Relay containing a GrphQL request.
+It then utilizes local resources to create a GraphQL response, which goes back into the relay.

+### Creating a GraphQL Schema Library

+The schema defines the routes and object types available.
+In this example we only have a hello endpoint, which returns a simple string: "Guglielmo Marconi(4/25/1874 – 7/201937)".

+### creating a Resolver

+The resolver contains the actual execution code.

+### Creating a Test Console App

+This project acts as a test project to understand logic flow and be able to validate functionality of the GraphQL resolver.

+### Creating an Edge Application for the Marconi Relay

+This application has 3 main responsibilites:

+1. authenticate a user against our B2C directory
+1. request new Marconi Nr and close existing session (i.e. start a call and hang up)
+1. receive and resolve requests